US to climate summit: American big steps won't be repealed

 Twice in the 30-year history of climate negotiations, Democratic administrations helped forged an international agreement, but when they lost the White House, their Republican successors pulled out of those pacts.

-And after decades of American promises, but little congressional action, at past climate summits, the United States for the first time has actual legislative action to point to.
+And after decades of American promises at past climate summits but little congressional action, the United States for the first time has actual legislation to point to.
 The climate and health law, known as the Inflation Reduction Act, was approved without a single Republican vote, prompting some advocates to worry it may not withstand GOP attacks if Republicans gain control of the House or Senate.

+Then Tuesday’s election happened, with a razor-thin contest for control of Congress.

+Results are still not quite known, but Democrats showed surprising strength.
+Sierra Club President Ramon Cruz at the climate summit Wednesday claimed a victory of sorts, saying, “We see in a way that people in the U.S. actually do understand and do support climate action.”

-Republicans won’t have a veto-proof majority and even if a Republican takes over the White House in the next few years the tax credits will be in place and spur industry, said Samantha Gross, head of climate and energy studies at the centrist Brookings Institution.
+If Republicans grab control of Congress, they won’t have a veto-proof majority, and even if a Republican takes over the White House in the next few years the tax credits will be in place and spur industry, said Samantha Gross, head of climate and energy studies at the centrist Brookings Institution.

 “It’s a lot of tax credits and goodies that make it hard to repeal,” Gross said.